 Frequently Asked Questions

-The following are questions that new and transfer students frequently ask about Wheaton and CORE August.
+The following are questions that new and transfer students frequently ask about Wheaton and New Student Orientation and Move-In.
 Click on the question to see the answer.

-- Is it required that I attend CORE August?
+- Is it required that I attend New Student Orientation and Move-In?

-- Can I arrive early or late for the CORE August program?
+- Can I arrive early or late for the New Student Orientation and Move-In program?

 Unless you have an unusual circumstance, please plan to arrive on time.
 Wheaton staff is busily preparing for your arrival and won't be ready for you until the morning of the program.
 Also, because of the importance of each session, arriving late is not recommended.

-- What is CORE August and what should I expect when I arrive?
+- What is New Student Orientation and Move-In and what should I expect when I arrive?

 - What should I bring/pack?

-CORE August is when you officially move into campus!
-Use the Office of Residential Life's First Year Packing List or this generic online checklist to help guide your packing.
+New Student Orientation and Move-in is when you officially move on campus!
+Use the Office of Residential Life's First Year Packing List to help guide your packing.
 Make sure to coordinate with your roommate(s) to avoid bringing too much and check with the Office of Residential Life to ensure that all your items meet safety standards.

 - Can I ship or mail things to myself in advance?